satellite-image-deep-learning/techniques/README.md

 * [SiROC](https://github.com/lukaskondmann/SiROC) -> Implementation of the [paper](https://ieeexplore.ieee.org/document/9627707) Spatial Context Awareness for Unsupervised Change Detection in Optical Satellite Images.
 Applied to Sentinel-2 and high-resolution Planetscope imagery on four datasets
 * [DSMSCN](https://github.com/I-Hope-Peace/DSMSCN) -> Tensorflow implementation for Change Detection in Multi-temporal VHR Images Based on Deep Siamese Multi-scale Convolutional Neural Networks
 * [RaVAEn](https://github.com/spaceml-org/RaVAEn) -> a lightweight, unsupervised approach for change detection in satellite data based on Variational Auto-Encoders (VAEs) with the specific purpose of on-board deployment.
 It flags changed areas to prioritise for downlink, shortening the response time
-* [SemiCD](https://github.com/wgcban/SemiCD) -> Revisiting Consistency Regularization for Semi-supervised Change Detection in Remote Sensing Images
+* [SemiCD](https://github.com/wgcban/SemiCD) -> Code for [paper](https://arxiv.org/abs/2204.08454): Revisiting Consistency Regularization for Semi-supervised Change Detection in Remote Sensing Images.
+Achieves the performance of supervised CD even with access to as little as 10% of the annotated training data
+* [FCCDN_pytorch](https://github.com/chenpan0615/FCCDN_pytorch) -> code for paper: FCCDN: Feature Constraint Network for VHR Image Change Detection.
+Uses the [LEVIR-CD](https://justchenhao.github.io/LEVIR/) building change detection dataset

 ## Wealth and economic activity
 The goal is to predict economic activity from satellite imagery rather than conducting labour intensive ground surveys